nragland37/cpp-projects/README.md

 Welcome.
 Here, you'll find a collection of *C++ Projects*, notes, exercises, and examples, complete with clear descriptions and sample outputs.

 ## Makefile Instructions
-Makefile is provided to simplify projects with multiple source and header files.
+Makefile is provided in the root directory and for projects managing multiple source files.
 The Makefile detects all `.cpp` and `.h` files in the project directory, simplifying the compilation, execution, and cleanup processes.

 ### Commands:
 - **`make`**: Compile and generate the executable.
-- **`make run`**: Compile (if not already compiled) and run the generated executable.
+- **`make run`**: Compile ( if not already compiled ) and run the generated executable.
 - **`make clean`**: Remove the executable and object files, cleaning up the project directory.

 #
-**Tips**: Projects managing multiple source files only include a Makefile.
-For other projects, add the Makefile template located in the root directory.
-Remember, always execute commands in the working directory containing the Makefile.
+**Tips**: For projects not including Makefile, simply add the Makefile template ( located in the root directory ) into your working directory.
+Remember, commands must be executed in the directory containing the Makefile and project.

 */